Selina-Finance/ms-lending-api/README.md

 ## Usage
 Below are some apis we have for creating, updating and retrieving an application:

-Get an Application by application id
+Get an Application by external application id
 ```
 http://localhost:8080/application/{id}
 ```